osmanmub/responsive-record-label-site/README.md

 This project is entirely static and served via GitHub Pages.
 There is no build step—pushing your committed changes to the hosting branch is all that is required to deploy updates.

+## Testing

+This repository includes a minimal npm setup.
+Run `npm test` to execute the placeholder test script.